Recently, I took a trip to Texas with my nephew to see his family (aunt, uncle, and cousins).

 Are the heightened fears and paranoia surrounding this disease justified?

-I think it’s time to turn off the news feeds and start thinking critically for the sake of your health and for your sanity.
+It’s time to turn off the news feeds and start thinking critically for the sake of your health and for your sanity.

-I would suggest instead of buying a hazmat suit to protect yourself from the virus, do these life-saving tips instead.
+I suggest instead of buying a hazmat suit to protect yourself from the virus, do these life-saving tips instead.

 Reduce Co-Morbidity Factors